jexxa-projects/Jexxa/tutorials/ContractManagement/README.md

 ## Motivation

-When developing an enterprise application you should focus on how the business domain and how to represent it within your application.
+When developing an enterprise application you should focus on the business domain and how to represent it within your application.
 Technical aspects such as the database schema should be hidden as good as possible.
-Within Jexxa we try to support this by providing strategies for implementing a Repository.
+Within Jexxa we support this by providing different strategies for implementing a Repository.

-### When to choose `IRepository`
+### Driven Adapter Strategy: `IRepository`

 The `IRepository` interface is very limited regarding querying a managed object.
 Either you query an object by its unique key, or you request all objects.
 If you want to offer advanced querying mechanisms, you have to implement them by yourself based on querying all objects.
 Even though this